Do Intermittent Fasting and Whole30® Go Together?

 What is the Whole30®?

-We’re no strangers to the Whole30® plan, but here’s a refresher for those who are: The Whole30® focuses on re-establishing our relationship with nutrition by cutting out processed foods, grains, legumes, dairy, sugar, and alcohol for a period of thirty days.
+We’re no strangers to the Whole30® plan - check out our Whole30 meal delivery option - but here’s a refresher for those who are: The Whole30® focuses on re-establishing our relationship with nutrition by cutting out processed foods, grains, legumes, dairy, sugar, and alcohol for a period of thirty days.
 After thirty days, eliminated food groups are reintroduced into the diet one by one to single out any allergies or intolerances.

 Whole30® can be tough due to its strict ruleset, but its limited timeline makes it more manageable.
 Like IF, there is still very limited scientific study available on the effects of the Whole30®.